6 Ice Cream Recipes for the (Unofficial) Start of Summer

-Now, twelve years into this journey, I’ve moved away from writing about the allergy issues and simply share the recipes I cook for my family daily.
-One of the most satisfying things to make, in my opinion, is homemade ice cream.
-Not only is it leaps and bounds above what’s available at the store but, with a good ice cream maker, it’s one of the easiest treats to make in your own kitchen.
-I often say that my ice cream maker is one of the best investments I’ve made in a small appliance.
-Here are five of my favourite recipes.
-These will be on repeat all summer long.
+One of the most satisfying things to master is homemade ice cream.
+It is leaps and bounds above anything available at the store, and with a good ice cream maker, it’s incredibly easy to whip up in your own kitchen.
+I often say that a quality ice cream machine is one of the best small appliance investments you can make.

 Lemon-Vanilla Gelato